pingcap/docs/tidb-cloud/set-up-private-endpoint-connections.md

 >
 > - If your service is spanning across more than three availability zones (AZs), you will get an error message indicating that the VPC endpoint service does not support the AZ of the subnet.
 This issue occurs when there is an extra AZ in your selected region in addition to the AZs where your TiDB cluster is located.
 In this case, you can contact [PingCAP Technical Support](https://docs.pingcap.com/tidbcloud/tidb-cloud-support).

 </div>
 </SimpleTab>

 ### Step 3.
 Fill in your endpoint ID

 1. Go back to the TiDB Cloud console.
-2. Fill in the box with your VPC endpoint ID on the **Create AWS Private Endpoint Connection** page.
+2. On the **Create AWS Private Endpoint Connection** page, enter your VPC endpoint ID.

 ### Step 4.
 Enable private DNS and create connection